gridsum/DataflowEx/README.md

 > **Tip:** To provide custom shutdown behavior on sibling failure, override Dataflow.Fault().

 This is all about the lifecyle management.
+A parent keeps his child under umbrella and never leaves any baby behind.

+### 2. Graph construction

+Normally you construct your graph in the constructor of your own dataflow class which inherits from Dataflow.
+There are typically 3 steps to construct a dataflow graph:

+>1.
+Create dataflow blocks or sub-flow instances
+>2.
+Connect flows and blocks to shape a network
+>3.
+Register flows and blocks as children

+As you can see, previous examples all follows the same pattern.

+The 2nd step is worth digging into here.
+If you are dealing with raw blocks, ISourceBlock.LinkTo is your friend.
+And probably you want to set DataflowLinkOptions.PropagateCompletion to true if you want completion to be passed down automatically.
+This is traditional TPL Dataflow linking, as demonstrated by class <kbd>AggregatorFlow</kbd>.

+> **Tip:** When programming TPL Dataflow, how many times do you find your blocks never complete?
+And how many times do you find out the reason to be forgetting to set PropagateCompletion? :)

+But the real connecting power resides in the dataflow level connecting.
+DataflowEx put some effort here to provide a number of utilites and best practices to help graph construction: Dataflow classes have rich linking APIs.
+So you don't bother call block-level linking any more.

+The first to mention is IOutputDataflow.LinkTo (as demonstrated in <kbd>LineAggregatorFlow</kbd>), counterpart of the low level ISourceBlock.LinkTo.
+As its name implies, it connects the output block to the input block of the given parameter, and **propagates completion by default**.
+DataflowEx encourages completion propagation.

+There is one more secret about IOutputDataflow&lt;TOut&gt;.LinkTo (default implementation in Dataflow&lt;TIn, TOut&gt;): it supports one target dataflow being linked-to multiple times and **guarantees the target dataflow receives a completion signal only when ALL upstream dataflows complete**.
+Notice this behavior is different from block level linking with PropagateCompletion set to true, which means the target block receives a completion signal when **any** of the upstream blocks completes.
+We think our choice is what you need in most cases.

-A parent keeps his child under umbrella and never leaves any behind.
-On the other side, be careful completion signal is correctly propagated along the dataflow chain when your job is done.
+Does Dataflow class allow an orphan child that links to no one and is not linked to?
+Yes.
+Your graph need not be a fully-connected one if you wish.
+You can have 'islands'.
+But be careful to how these islands receives a completion signal.
+Always ensure that completion signal should be correctly propagated along the dataflow chain when your job is done.
 If a child never gets a completion signal, the parent's CompletionTask will never come to an end.

 > **Note:** Dataflow class doesn't require children to be connected.
 The dataflow network/linking is constructed at your wish.
-So if a children will not get completion signal automatically through linking, you need to manually complete it on some condition, or you can use child1.**RegisterDependency**(child2): the child will complete when all of its dependencies complete.
+So if a children will not get completion signal automatically through linking, you need to manually complete it on some condition, or you can use **RegisterDependency()**.
+The orphan child will complete when all of its dependencies complete.
 RegisterDependency() has nothing to do with data.
 It only handles completion.

+>**Tip:** To tell you the truth, Dataflow.LinkTo() also uses RegisterDependency() internally to achieve the 'WhenAll' behavior.

 UNDER CONSTRUCTION..